About the course

 Students will have access to library and workspace facilities via their college and desks are also available in the Bodleian and other University libraries.

-The school houses the Tylor Library, the main subject library for anthropology, and the Pitt Rivers Museum and centre has its own library, the Balfour Library.
-Most books in the Tylor Library will be available to you on loan, though journals and certain other materials are reference-only.
-You may also use other departmental libraries, your college library and the University’s Bodleian Library and its dependent libraries.
-The University has a wealth of electronic resources, some specific to particular libraries.
+The Pitt Rivers Museum and centre has its own library, the Balfour Library.
+You may use other departmental libraries, your college library and the University’s Bodleian Library and its dependent libraries.
+The University has a wealth of electronic resources, some specific to particular libraries

 A programme of research seminars is available, some specifically for research students and others featuring talks by invited speakers, often from outside the university.
 The principal event in this programme is the departmental seminar, run weekly during term time.